Victory!! The Thompson Divide is Protected Until 2044!!

-For many people, our efforts to permanently protect the Thompson Divide are how they first heard of Wilderness Workshop – and we like to think we’ve kept them engaged as public lands supporters ever since!
+For many people, our efforts to protect the Thompson Divide are how they first heard of Wilderness Workshop – and we like to think we’ve kept them engaged as public lands supporters ever since!

 The Divide comprises roughly 250,000 acres of public land between the Roaring Fork and North Fork Valleys; it stretches south from Glenwood Springs through the Sunlight Ski Resort and runs west from Carbondale through Coal Basin including the Thompson and Divide Creek Watersheds.
 The wild forests of the Divide contain mid-elevation, high-value habitat and migration corridors for the threatened lynx, as well as moose, elk, deer, bear, and mountain lions, linking wildlands near Grand Junction to the main stem of the Rockies in the Elk Mountains.